This page outlines our online policy and answers common questions.

 - Are offensive - including those that are disrespectful or malicious, or that attack a person's character.

-- We consider as spam - any irrelevant messages that are off-topic or that are being sent to large numbers of people or sites, or both.
+- We consider being spam - any irrelevant messages that are off-topic or that are being sent to large numbers of people or sites, or both.

 - Are overly long - be reasonably concise and limit your comment to a maximum of 500 words or so.